brainstormforce/header-footer-elementor/readme.txt

 = 1.6.35 =
 - Improvement: Compatibility with latest Elementor and Elementor Pro 3.22 version.
+- Fix: Search - Compatibility with Polylang switcher.

 = 1.6.34 =
-- Navigation Menu - Submenus show up for few seconds during the page load
+- Fix: Navigation Menu - Submenus show up for few seconds during the page load
-- Navigation Menu - Huge icon show up for few seconds during the page load
+- Fix: Navigation Menu - Huge icon show up for few seconds during the page load
-- Navigation Menu - Unable to click on submenu when top distance is added for dropdown
+- Fix: Navigation Menu - Unable to click on submenu when top distance is added for dropdown

 = 1.6.33 =
 - Fix: Unable to edit the Header/Footer with Elementor in few cases.